TransRef: Multi-Scale Reference Embedding Transformer for Reference-Guided Image Inpainting: Experimental Results

 \subsubsection{Complexity Analysis}

-We also compare the computational complexity of \textbf{TransRef} with the baseline methods in terms of FLOPs, the number of parameters, and the inference time.
-We measure the inference time on one single NVIDIA Tesla V100.
+We also compare the computational complexity of \textbf{TransRef} with the baseline methods in terms of FLOPs, the number of parameters, and the inference or fine-tuning time.
+We measure the time on one single NVIDIA Tesla V100.
 As shown in Table~\ref{complexity}, \textbf{TransRef} consumes the lowest FLOPs, a modest number of parameters, and a considerably reduced inference time compared to the other baselines.
-Notably, since \textbf{TransRef} utilizes a transformer-based encoder-decoder network and the way for calculating multi-head attention is accelerated similar in~\cite{segformer}, the FLOPs complexity of \textbf{TransRef} are much fewer than the compared methods.
-Meanwhile, \textbf{TransRef} is a single-stage network, therefore its parameters are fewer than those of ZITS~\cite{ZITS}, which uses the same transformer architecture but involves a three-stage inpainting process.
+Notably, since \textbf{TransRef} utilizes a transformer-based encoder-decoder network and the way for calculating multi-head attention is accelerated similar in~\citep{segformer}, the FLOPs complexity of \textbf{TransRef} are much fewer than the compared methods.
+Meanwhile, \textbf{TransRef} is a single-stage network, therefore its parameters are fewer than those of ZITS~\citep{ZITS}, which uses the same transformer architecture but involves a three-stage inpainting process.
+Due to the fact that Uni-paint\citep{yang2023uni} and LeftRefill\citep{cao2024leftrefill} are based on diffusion models, their FLOPs calculation is influenced by the sampling steps.
+Consequently, we do not compute or compare their FLOPs.
+Although the diffusion-based methods can generate relatively good results, their large number of parameters and long inference or fine-tuning time make them inefficient for practical deployment.